 People with chronic pain may feel fatigued during the day.
 Depending on their level of disability, they may be less likely to exercise or follow a healthy diet, both of which are important for getting a good night’s sleep.
 Unsettled sleep due to chronic pain can also disturb a spouse who shares the bed, with corresponding consequences for their sleep quality and health.

 Both adults and children with chronic pain report poor sleep quality, and those who sleep poorly also have more intense pain and greater levels of disability.
 Though sleep undoubtedly plays its own independent role, researchers believe this relationship is due in part to psychological factors.

-What Is the Connection Between Sleep, Pain, and Mental Health?
+The Connection Between Sleep, Pain, and Mental Health

 People with chronic pain may suffer from a self-perpetuating cycle of pain, insomnia, and depression or anxiety.
 For example, someone who is in pain may become anxious when they cannot sleep.
 They may sleep poorly and wake up feeling depressed, which increases their sensitivity to pain.
 The next night, they are in pain again, so they cannot sleep well, and the cycle continues.
 Over time, this negative cocktail may worsen existing conditions and even have an influence on a person’s level of disability.